Lely Resort, Florida: History and development

 Lely Resort was named after Cornelius van der Lely, a Dutch inventor.
 He bought around 25,000 acres of undeveloped land in 1972 with a plan to develop a community with more than 10,500 homes.
 Although three planned golf courses were built in 1990, 1991 and 1997, the development stalled until Stock Development purchased 340 acres in the southern half of Lely Resort in 2001.

 Geography

-Lely Resort is located in western Collier County at (26.081014, -81.700776).
+Lely Resort is located in western Collier County.
 It is bordered to the southwest by U.S. Route 41, to the west by Naples Manor, to the northwest by Lely, and to the east by Verona Walk.
 Downtown Naples is 7 mi to the northwest.

 According to the United States Census Bureau, the Lely Resort CDP has a total area of 13.7 km2, of which 12.8 sqkm is land and 0.9 sqkm, or 6.21%, is water.